nspindle/testProgram/README.md

 # testProgram
-a test program that asks you for your name, then prints it back to you.
+a test program that asks you for your name, then says hello or goodbye, based on your choice.